KhartesViewer/scroll2zarr/README.md

 on the scrollprize.org data server.
 As a result, users can now
-navigate through an entire scroll volume, instead of having to create a limited-size data volume in advance.
+navigate through an entire scroll volume, instead of having to create a limited-size khartes data volume in advance.
 However, the data
 in this case is not multi-resolution, so navigating the data is not as efficient as with Neuroglancer.